Cleveland Browns vs. Las Vegas Raiders NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Raiders stats and trends

-- Las Vegas has played 13 games, with five wins against the spread.
+- In Las Vegas' 13 games this year, it has five wins against the spread.

-- The Raiders have been underdogs by 6 points or more two times this season and covered the spread once.
+- The Raiders are 4-3 ATS when underdogs by 3 points or more this year.

-- Las Vegas' games this year have hit the over seven times in 13 opportunities (53.8%).
+- Las Vegas' games this season have gone over the total in seven out of 13 opportunities (53.8%).

-- Las Vegas is 5-1 against the spread and 6-0 overall in games when it records more than 22.2 points.
+- Las Vegas is 5-1 against the spread and 6-0 overall when the team notches more than 22.2 points.

-- The Raiders have turned the ball over 17 times this season, one more turnover than the Browns have forced (16).
+- The Raiders have turned the ball over one more time (17 total) than the Browns have forced a turnover (16) this season.

 Home and road insights

-- At home this year, Cleveland has two wins against the spread and is 5-2 overall.
+- Cleveland has two wins against the spread, and is 5-2 overall, at home this year.

-- At home, as 6-point favorites or more, the Browns have one win ATS (1-2).
+- At home, as 3-point favorites or more, the Browns have one win ATS (1-5).

-- This season, in seven games at home, Cleveland has gone over the total three times.
+- In three of seven games at home this year, Cleveland has gone over the total.

-- Las Vegas is 3-3 overall, and 3-3 against the spread, on the road.
+- In away games, Las Vegas is 3-3 overall and 3-3 against the spread.

+- The Raiders are winless ATS (0-1) on the road as 3-point underdogs or more.

-- In three of six road games this year, Las Vegas has hit the over.
+- Las Vegas has hit the over in three of six road games this season.

 Powered by Data Skrive.